In A Nutshell

 - Free online account access – Get free online access to your account 24/7.

 - Possibility of an increased credit limit after six months – The Cerulean website says cardholders may be eligible for a credit limit increase after six months.
 According to the cardmember agreement available online, however, the card has a maximum credit limit of $2,000.
+This will count as a hard inquiry on your credit report, which can lower your credit score by a few points.

 - Annual fee – The Cerulean Mastercard comes with a $99 annual fee.